brunofreda/lvl-up-authentication-notes/README.md

 Welcome to the LvL Up app!

 This is one module of a bigger project, a full-fledged self-management app with gamification features.
-This module includes the screens to register or log in to the app, and the notes screen to create, update and delete notes.
+This module includes the screens to register and log in to the app, and the notes screen to create, update and delete notes.

 https://github.com/brunofreda/lvl-up-authentication-notes/assets/47567054/a6d057b8-2aeb-4e06-bc91-00a33161f2ff